 Confidence intervals are often included in the output of a statistical analysis.
-However, they can be difficult to understand and interpret.
+However, confidence intervals can be difficult to understand and interpret.
 A confidence interval is an indication of a population’s parameters.
 This means that confidence intervals are an estimate of how certain or uncertain the estimated difference between variables is.
 A narrower CI indicates a more precise estimate, while a wider CI indicates a less precise estimate.

 Additionally, confidence intervals can be used as another method of determining significance.
 Therefore, if the 95% confidence interval contains the value of zero, then the p value will be greater than .05.
 This is also true if the CI crosses through zero, meaning that the interval ranges from a negative number to a positive number.
 However, if your CI does not contain or cross through zero (meaning the numbers go from a positive number to another positive number or from a negative number to another negative number), then the p value will be less than .05.